 Educational Neuroscience is the combination of neuroscience, which is the study of the nervous system, and education.
-It gives educators, psychologists, neuroscientists, and other medical professionals a chance to collaborate and pool their knowledge to aid children who are having academic difficulties.
+Educators, psychologists, neuroscientists, and other medical professionals have a chance to collaborate their knowledge.

-Based on the results of the neuroscientists, psychologists and instructors can collaborate to establish a treatment plan for any emotional problems that may need to be addressed.
+Based on the results of the neuroscientists, psychologists, and instructors can collaborate together.
+To establish a treatment plan for any emotional problems that may need to be addressed.
 Lesson plans can then be tailored to promote particular learning skills.

 How Educational Neuroscience Can Help With Learning

 Neural circuits throughout the brain and connections between various brain areas are developed during a child’s reading instruction.
-For instance, developmental dyslexia can arise if the brain’s reading-related neural network is disturbed in any way.
+Developmental dyslexia can arise if the brain’s reading-related neural network is disturbed in any way.
 There are early opportunities to notice them and then adjust a student’s learning objectives as necessary because this type of disruption can happen when children are still learning how to read.